rynkowsg/hamster-client-android/README.md

 Project provides communication with host by D-Bus.
 In order to do that I used:

  * [dbus-java][dbus-java] - D-Bus library for Java
-     (the library was modificated for the project purpose)
+     (the library was modified for the project purpose)
  * libmatthew-java - a dependency of dbus-java ([link1][libmatthew-java-1],
      [link2][libmatthew-java-2], [link3][libmatthew-java-3], [link4][libmatthew-java-4]).

-Thanks
+The Clean Architecture
 ------

-At the project I have applied [The Clean Architeture][the-clean-architecture] proposed by Robert C. Martin.
+At the project I have applied [The Clean Architecture][the-clean-architecture] proposed by Robert C. Martin.
-To do so I based on articles:

- * [The Clean Architeture][the-clean-architecture] by Robert C. Martin
- * [Architecting Android…The clean way?][the-clean-way] by Fernando Cejas
- * [Przejrzysty i testowalny kod na Androidzie?
-Spróbujmy z Clean Architecture][progmag-ca] by Michał Charmas

-and two existed implementations of that approach:

- * [Android-CleanArchitecture][android-cleanarchitecture] by Fernando Cejas
- * [shoppinglist-clean-architecture-example][shoppinglist] by Michał Charmas
+About Android approaches of The Clean Architecture you can read [here][the-clean-way] and [there][progmag-ca].
+You can also look at two another existed implementations made by [Fernando Cejas][android-cleanarchitecture] and [Michał Charmas][shoppinglist].